Dr. Marijuana Pepsi Won't Change Her Name 'To Make Other People Happy'

 "If you're curious about it, feel free to ask," she says.
 "Perhaps not in front of the other 25 students.
 Don't ask who named them in a condescending manner."

-Vandyck says her name is a source of pride — not just an obstacle to overcome.

-"But it's what you do after you recognize that you have this feeling about it.
+As for people who have negative reactions to unusual names Vandyck wants them to know, "It's what you do after you recognize that you have this feeling about it.
 And it's what you act on from that point on.
 That's the most important part."

+For her part, Vandyck has come to perceive her name as a source of pride — not just an obstacle to overcome, and she wouldn't think to change her name.

 "We can't always go through life-changing things to make other people happy ... and I had to learn that early on."